Azure/secrets-store-csi-driver-provider-azure/README.md

     TENANT_ID=<yourAzureTenantId>
     ```

-2. Now, you will create a `kind cluster` and kubernetes namespace locally.
+2. Now, you will create a `kind cluster` and kubernetes namespace `dev` locally.

     ```bash
-      # bootstrap the kind cluster
       make local-e2e-bootstrap

-      # set your kubernetes context to be the kind cluster
-      export KUBECONFIG="$(kind get kubeconfig-path --name="kind")"

-      # creat the `dev` namespace
-      kubectl create ns dev
     ```

 3. Run the local tests